J.A. Happ Is Lined Up To Start The A.L. Wild Card Game For The Yankees Against Oakland

 — Nobo (@Oblivion683) September 28, 2018

-Boone remained uncommitted to naming Happ or anyone else as his wild card starter prior to yesterday’s game as reported by North Jersey, instead relying on the standard cliches managers love to not give too much away too soon.
+Boone remained uncommitted to naming Happ or anyone else as his wild-card starter prior to yesterday’s game as reported by North Jersey, instead relying on the standard cliches managers love to not give too much away too soon.

 “We want to go out and win today.
 Hopefully, we get to a point this weekend where we’re really juggling to set up how we want.
 I would say we’re going to pour kind of everything into the wild card game and what we think gives us the best chance.
 Again, we feel like, in a lot of ways, we’re dealing with a few really good options.
 Whoever doesn’t end up going (in the wild card game) makes sense going into the next series.
 We’re going to, as best we can, determine what path we like best going into that Wednesday game.”